Long Term Disability Lawyer Nick Ortiz Helps You Get The Disability Benefits You Are Owed

 - Recommend to the client whether or not to appeal the case.

-While there are no guarantees that the appeal of your claim will be approved on the first try, we will work diligently to help you file a claim that is clear, concise, and complete with all necessary information.
+While there are no guarantees that the appeal of your claim will be approved on the first try, we will work diligently to help you file an appeal that is clear, concise, and complete with all necessary information.

 Our job is to make the insurance company pay the benefits you are owed and maximize your recovery under your LTD policy.
 We never charge any attorney fees or costs unless we recover benefits for you.
 If your claim has been denied or terminated, contact us for a free consultation to discuss your long-term disability benefits claim.